stevesaliman/gradle-cobertura-plugin/usage.md

 - ```coverageDirs = [ <dirnames> ]```: An array of directories under the base
   directory containing classes to be instrumented.
 The default is the names of each directory in [ project.sourceSets.main.classesDirs ]

+  Note that `coverageDirs` is different from `coverageSourceDirs`.
+The former is compiled code that is instrumented before tests, and the latter is raw source files that are shown in reports after the tests.

 - ```coverageInputDatafile = <file>```: The file object referring to the .ser file to create during instrumentation.